lorenanicole/wtdtodayelection2020us/content/article/day_69.md

 The NIMBY rheotric so proudly flaunted earlier this week at *that* convention is eeirely timed with this.

 Let's not write this off as the lone act of a vigilante.
 We need to name what this act is, white supremacy.

-> According to witness accounts and video footage, police apparently let the young man responsible for the shootings walk past them with a rifle over his shoulder as members of the crowd were yelling for him to be arrested because he had shot people.

 [Chicago's WBEZ reported](https://www.wbez.org/stories/3-shot-2-killed-in-3rd-night-of-unrest-over-police-shooting-of-jacob-blake/fe8964b4-150f-44fb-9eca-e37506a21851):